 This is precisely why we also chose to spend the night in Sorrento on the way from Naples – the city is easy to get to with a 1-hour regional train ride from Naples, and you can quickly get to the Amalfi Coast by ferry or bus.

-The train journey takes just over 1 hour, and the station in Sorrento is right in the center, so you can quickly go to your hotel in the cozy coastal town.
+The train journey takes just over 1 hour, and the station in Sorrento is right in the centre, so you can quickly go to your hotel in the cosy coastal town.

 Consider Sorrento as a base for your Amalfi Coast trip